Worm charming: Canadian Worm Charming Championship and Festival

 The Great Canadian Worm Charming Championship and Festival Canadian Competition was held at the Shelburne Fiddle Park in Shelburne, Ontario, on June 9, 2012.

 American Worm Gruntin' Festival

 The town of Sopchoppy, Florida, has held an annual "Worm Gruntin' Festival" since 2000.
 The event includes a ball and the crowning of a "Worm Gruntin' King and Queen".
-Sopchoppy is one of the settings and worm grunting a plot element in the 2017 novel Clownfish Blues by Tim Dorsey.
+Sopchoppy is one of the settings in the 2017 novel Clownfish Blues by Tim Dorsey, in which worm grunting is a plot element.